MapRock/TimeMolecules/tutorials/ai_agent_skills/readme.md

 # Time Molecules AI Agent

-This directory is about code for a Time Molecules AI Agent serving other AI and human agents (we'll call it the **consumer**).
+This directory is about code for a Time Molecules AI Agent, a workbench that tests this repo's ability to serve other AI and human agents (we'll call it the **consumer**).

 The UI code can be run on headless mode for AI agents, and a mode with a rudimentary UI for people.